Gear Care & Repair

 Synthetic insulation is for you if you plan on doing a high amount of aerobic activity in your jacket or if you are in a situation where you are likely to get wet from rain, snow, dew, or sweat.

 Whether you choose down or synthetic insulation for your new jacket or sleeping bag, the most important thing is to maintain them.
-Not only will it help keep you warmer, but your new jacket will last longer!
+Using special formulas, like Revivex Down Cleaner, will help keep you stay warmer and keep your jacket performing.

 Originally Published: Dec 29, 2014